Theslees/Termux-minecraft-server-installer/README.md

 # Steps to Install

 ### ⚠️ This guide assumes you are runnning a supported operating system.  ⚠️
+Feedback is appriciated, my discord is Theslees#1162 if you need to reach out.
-Please check if your system is compatible with this script before trying it, I will be updating this repository accordingly whenever a new mc version comes out or something.
+Please check if your system is compatible with this script before running it;

-### ***Currently supported os; Windows 10.0=<, Fedora-based, Debian-based, Arch Linux-based, Alpine-based, and Termux***
+### ***Currently supported os; Fedora-based, Debian-based, Arch Linux-based, Alpine-based, Termux.***

 -----------------------------------------------------------------
-## Setup (linux)
+## Setup
-Debian-based
+Termux, Debian, or Debian-based;

 `apt update && apt install git`

-Arch-based
+Arch or Arch-based;

 `pacman -Syy git`

-Fedora
+Fedora or Fedora-based;

 `dnf upgrade && dnf install git`

-Alpine
+Alpine or Alpine-based;

 `apk update && apk add git`

-Termux

-`apt update && apt install git`

-## Install (linux) (run this to update your server whenever I make a new update.)
+## Install

-*you can run this single command in any directory u want to create a folder with a brand new server in that directory!*
+*you can run this command in any directory u want, creating a folder with your brand new server in that directory*

 `git clone https://github.com/Theslees/termux-Optimized-MC-Java-server mc && cd mc && chmod +x one-time-install.sh`

-*Execute With or Without root, up to preference;*
+*Execute With or Without root, up to preference!~*

 `./one-time-install.sh`

 ## Update

-*Update your server, run with your terminal open in the server instance's folder.*
+*run with your terminal open in the server instance's folder.*

-`git fetch`
+*⚠️ Make sure to back up modified configs since it may overwrite them. ⚠️* `git fetch -q`

 ---------------------------------------------------------------------------------------------------------------------------------------
-**Conclusion; After finishing the setup and script, you should be able to run "mc" in your terminal to start the server anytime you want. to connect to your server.
-(TERMUX USERS; you can go to your phone's Wifi Settings, and click on your connection to see more details about it.
+**Conclusion; After finishing the setup and script, you should be able to run "mc" in your terminal to start the server anytime you want. to connect to your server.**
+**(TERMUX USERS; you can go to your phone's Wifi Settings, and click on your connection to see more details about it.
 There you find your ip address, which u use to connect to your mc server. should look something like 192.168.0.XX.)**

-If u need to contact me in any way, my discord is Theslees#1162.

 ###### TERMUX WARNING; i am not responsible for batteries frying or anything that may happen.
 You are doing this on your own will, and you are aware of the Risks that come with putting your phone through this.

 ## Windows Setup
-wip
+wip (soon)

 # To do
 - Add Windows support
 - Geyser support
 - ~~More Distros~~
 - ~~Use functions to make it easier to read ig~~
-- Native Termux Support (remove the need for AnLinux.)
+- ~~Native Termux Support (remove the need for AnLinux.)~~